AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### Can you use Dynamic Media assets from your [!DNL Sites] deployment and a remote DAM deployment simultaneously?

-No, you can configure and use Dynamic Media assets either from your local [!DNL Sites] deployment or from a remote DAM deployment.
+Yes, you can use Dynamic Media assets from your [!DNL Sites] deployment and a remote DAM deployment simultaneously.
+Dynamic Media assets available on Sites deployment get configured to read-only mode automatically.
 For more information, see [Configure a connection between Sites and Dynamic Media deployments](#sites-dynamic-media-connected-assets).

 ### Can you use assets of Image and Document format types from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?